“It has to be cheaper buying from used record shops and record fairs.” I somewhat patronisingly advised a friend of mine.

 The other would trawl record fairs, record shops and anywhere else that might carry such items.
 We could then compare what they paid online and in person and reach a conclusion.

 But where in the wide, wide world of record collecting could we find such individuals?

 Because for the last six months, Chris and I have been doing exactly that.
 And as I write this, I don’t yet know how much he has spent.

 What’s more, to add some spice to proceedings, as is traditional on Every Record Tells A Story, we have made it interesting by way of a small wager.

 The person who spends the most money loses the bet.
-The forfeit is to be forced to listen to an entire album by Ariana Grande.
+The forfeit is to be forced to listen to an entire album by Chris De Burgh.
 All the way through.

 To the bitter end.

 So as you can see, the stakes are high.

 And finally, because we will have two of everything, assuming all goes well, we may even sell one complete set of records to you, the record buying, blog reading public.
 Online.
 Or face to face.
 But probably online.

 The next question is: what records did we buy?